-- 1. implement professional caring based on integrated knowledge and skill. - 2. pursue shared meaning by facilitating communication with people. - 3. integrate systematic inquiry into practice by: - analyzing client issues for unique aspects and responding with appropriate clinical judgements. - thinking critically and reflecting while practicing. - 4. monitor and evaluate own clinical nursing practice and act to modify it. - 5. assume responsibility for own learning needs and value learning as a way of anticipating future work requirements. - 6. work collaboratively with members of the health care team in providing appropriate care for a group of patients. - 7. demonstrate assertiveness and organizational skills. - 8. implement technical skills with dexterity.
+- 1. implement professional caring based on integrated knowledge and skill. - 2. pursue shared meaning by facilitating communication with people. - 3. integrate systematic inquiry into practice by: - analyzing client issues for unique aspects and responding with appropriate clinical judgements. - thinking critically and reflecting while practicing. - 4. monitor and evaluate own clinical nursing practice and act to modify it. - 5. assume responsibility for own learning needs and value learning as a way of anticipating future work requirements. - 6. work collaboratively with members of the health care team in providing appropriate care for a group of patients. - 7. demonstrate leadership by being assertive and demonstrating organizational skills. - 8. implement technical skills with dexterity.

 The Level 5 practicum evaluation form uses clinical practice indicator statements that are organized under the Standards for Registered Nursing Practice in British Columbia.
 The indicators clarify the level and scope of nursing practice that is expected at this level in order to meet the course outcomes.
+The relationship between the RNABC standards and the course outcomes are also noted on the practicum evaluation form.